canonical/multipass.run/README.md

 # Multipass

-Codebase for https://multipass.io - the marketing website
+Codebase for https://multipass.run - the marketing website for Canonical's multipass product.

 ## Local development